udnie/dots/StartHere.md

 The shell script **script-ps6.sh** first runs **script-qt6.py** to cleanup the videoPlayer files and then the **sed** commands are used to replace **'type'** with **'desc'** in the **.py** and **.play** files - and any required as well.
 See **February 6**.

-## Once installed
-Enter 'M' to bring up Help Menus, only works on a blank screen, or click on the help button and then on Menus.
-An easy way to get the big picture.
+#
 ## Help and Stuff
-**Dots** is primarily run using single key commands as there's little or no typing required except when entering file names.
+**Dots** is primarily run using single key commands or from a help menu as there's little or no typing required except when entering file names.
 As of September 2024 I've added help menus that catalog the commands for each screen item, widget and screen plus a bit of extra stuff that would be good to know.
 The help menus for everything that gets a command are now accessible from the three screen help button menus.
-I also use a right mouse click to launch a widget or menu for almost all of the storyboard screen items - something to remember.
+I also use a **right mouse click** to launch a widget or menu for almost all of the storyboard screen items - something to remember.

-If you're using **vscode** on an **M1 Mac** going from **Rosetta** to **arm64** will require an edit to the terminal settings in the **.code-workspace** as well.
-Clearing **\_\_pycache\_\_** after applying code changes is recommended.

-Once you have **dots** up and running from the blank screen, **Canvas**, click on the help button or type **'M'** to bring up the **Help Menus** menu - the easiest way to see what commands are available, where they are located and what they do.
+Once you have **dots** up and running - from the blank screen, **Canvas**, click on the help button or type **'M'** to bring up the **Help Menus** menu.
+The easiest way to see what commands are available, where they are located and what they do.
 I'd also recommend running some demos afterwards.

-**Opencv-python** is required to add **shadows** to **sprites** or to adjust screen formats in **videoPlayerOne** - that's the only addition.
-Once it's installed you'll need to make some minor edits to **PixItems** and  **videoPlayerOne** to implement it.
+**Opencv-python**, **version 4.12** or newer, is required to add **shadows** to **sprites**, detect and set screen formats and run the clip making functions in **videoClipsMaker** - that's the only addition.
+Once it's installed you'll need to make some minor edits to **PixItems** and  **videoPlayerOne/Two** to implement it.
 This is repeated further on in more detail.

-The three files **vhx.py**, **slideShow.py** and **videPlayerOne.py** are included in the src directory.
+The files **vhx.py**, **slideShow.py** and the **videoPlayers/Clips...py's** are included in the src directory.
+See December 2025 for more on videoPlayerOne and clipsMaker.

 ## Screens
 I use **'screens'** to refer to both the screen format, number of pixels and ratio - and to the three screens that make up **dots**, **Canvas, Storyboard** and **PathMaker**.  **Canvas** and **pathMaker** don't interact with each other but you can access **backgrounds** once **pathMaker** is active including selecting and running a video or to add a background or flat.

 ## Video
-**PyQt5** doesn't support loops so moving the **videoWidget** slider has no effect and a video may not disappear when it ends if there are too many animations running at the same time.
-Another thing to be aware of, entering pause after the video has finished while an animation is running may cause the video to play again.
-Make sure the video will run long enough to work with whatever it is you're doing.

-There may be a problem running videos in pyside6 as I've encountered some occasional unplanned exits.
-VideoPlayerOne seems pretty stable as it uses a VideoWidget rather than the QGraphicsVideoItem used by dotsVideoPlayer.
-I think python 3.11 and 3.12 are recommended, I'm using 3.13 and it didn't seem to matter much.
+**PyQt5** now supports looping using the loop button - the **videoWidget** has been removed. **PyQt5** won't loop a video though, if there's an animation running with shadows.
+The two stand-alone videoPlayers each share code from videoClipsMaker, videoClipsWidget and videoPlayerShared with some differences; "one" uses a videoWidget to display and "two" a graphicsVideoItem.  **VideoClipsMaker** provides the functions, **assembler** and **ctrOnBackground**, to make video clips based on reading either a directory of photos, the first frame of a directory of video files or every 'Nth' frame of a video.  **VideoClipsWidget** supplies the help menu and the widget used by clipsMaker to select functions or set variables and **VideoPlayerShared**, as the name suggests - mostly functions in common.

 ## Four Files
 There are four files I'd suggest taking a look into  - **ControlView**, **ShowBiz**, **Shared** and **Screens** as they're backbone of how many of the actions are triggered and where the defaults are set. **ControlView** handles **drag** and **drop** and processes all the key stroke entries - except when **BkgMatte** has temporarily taken over.